uni-due-syssec/thesis-template/README.md

 ## TODO List
 * writing descriptions
-* fixing the headers of the texfiles
+* fixing the headers of the report class
-* delete useless packages
 * Logo
 * Acronym / Glossaries